 A quick & easy money-saving Christmas treat

-Thankfully the range of dairy free Christmas chocolates available is getting better every year.
-This year my kids have been loving the Nomo cookie dough reindeers, Moo Free snowballs*, and Buttermilk vegan chocolate orange!
-However, it is still the case that free-from chocolate is still very expensive when compared to the standard stuff.
+Thankfully the range of dairy free Christmas chocolate available in the UK is getting better every year.
+This year my kids have been loving the NOMO cookie dough reindeers*, Moo Free snowballs*, and Buttermilk vegan chocolate orange!
+However, it is still the case that free-from chocolate is expensive when compared to the standard stuff.

 To make 20 homemade dairy free Christmas chocolates, you will need:

 - 230g of dairy free chocolate.
 A mix of different types is fine; I used up the odds and ends of a variety of chocolates I had in the cupboard, including Moo Free baking drops, Green and Blacks 70% cocoa, and even some long forgotten mini easter eggs that have been hanging around for months!

 - Christmas shapes silicon mould* (this is the mould I use)

 - Edible glitter (optional).
 One pot will last you a long time!

 How to make homemade dairy free Christmas chocolates: